-Since this cranberry nut bread recipe is done in a bread machine, it is simple & easy to make.
-It should take you only 5 minutes or so to prepare and then you let the bread machine do the rest of the work.
-For more great recipes, please visit Bread Dad’s main Bread Machine Recipes section.
-You will also find a printable and “pin-able” recipe at the bottom of this page.
+Since this cranberry walnut bread recipe is done in a bread machine, it is simple & easy to make.
+This recipe takes me about 5-10 minutes to prepare and then the bread machine does the hard work (such as mixing, kneading & baking).
+FYI – You will find a printable and “pin-able” recipe at the bottom of this page.

 Key Ingredients – Dried Cranberries & Chopped Walnuts